-- It is important to be clear that this statement is not designed to be a mere high-level summary of climate-relevant initiatives.
-There is a long-term objective and the Government must demonstrate with absolute clarity how it is (or more accurately, how it is not) making progress towards that goal.
+- It is important to be clear that the 2017 Annual Transition Statement is not designed to be a mere high-level summary of climate-relevant initiatives.
+There is a long-term objective and in the Transition Statement report for 2017 the Government must demonstrate with clarity how Ireland is (or more accurately, how it is not) making progress towards that goal.
 The 2015 Climate Act stipulates that the Statement must clarify efforts made towards the achievement of Ireland's National Transition Objective, which is a 'low carbon, climate resilient and environmentally sustainable economy by the end of the year 2050'. - In relation to the goal of achieving a low carbon economy, the 2014 National Policy Position provides the context.
 It clarifies the level of 'mitigation', or reductions in polluting emissions, that must be achieved.
-Specifically, the National Policy Position sets out that policy development to 2050 will be based on: - an aggregate reduction in carbon dioxide (CO2) emissions of at least 80% (compared to 1990 levels) by 2050 across the electricity generation, built environment and transport sectors; and - in parallel, an approach to carbon neutrality in the agriculture and land-use sector, including forestry, which does not compromise capacity for sustainable food production. - Therefore, the Transition Statement must clarify the specific quantity of emissions that have been reduced by each policy measure in the past year and evaluate the progress of new and existing measures that have been implemented (i.e. not merely decided or planned).
+Specifically, the National Policy Position sets out that policy development to 2050 will be based on: - an aggregate reduction in carbon dioxide (CO2) emissions of at least 80% (compared to 1990 levels) by 2050 across the electricity generation, built environment and transport sectors; and - in parallel, an approach to carbon neutrality in the agriculture and land-use sector, including forestry, which does not compromise capacity for sustainable food production. - Therefore, the Transition Statement report must clarify the specific quantity of emissions that have been reduced by each policy measure in the past year and evaluate the progress of new and existing measures that have been implemented (i.e. not merely decided or planned).
 To put it another way, the Statement, like a financial report, must be specific on how much savings have been banked, so that the State progresses towards 'balancing its carbon books'.
-Where these 'savings' have not been made, are insufficient, unclear or are dependent on future decisions/actions, it is vital that the Government is held to account.
+Where these 'savings' have not been made, are insufficient, unclear or are dependent on future decisions/actions, it is vital that the Government is held to account and called to take immediate action.